Tools Reference

 - Zero performance cost when no pixel selection is active

-- Works with all painting tools: brush, eraser, raster brush, spray paint, calligraphy, fill, blur, sharpen, dodge/burn, smudge, liquify, clone stamp, healing brush, color replace
+- Works with all painting tools: brush, vector brush, eraser, spray paint, calligraphy, fill, blur, sharpen, dodge/burn, smudge, liquify, clone stamp, healing brush, color replace

 - Supports feathered selections with proportional blending at edges